zhuhao425/c_cpp_program/README.md

-# c_cpp_program
+# leetcode-cn
-the fundamental of c and cpp program
+solution for the problem in leetcode-cn